Command Reference

 Interactive Input:

-If you don't specify the --appcode parameter, CLI will guide you:
+If you do not specify the --appcode parameter, the CLI will guide you:

 - Supports real-time format validation (only letters, numbers,